 I switched the fruit from my tongue to my teeth and bit into it.
 Since it was the first citrus fruit I had had in two years, and also a factory reject, it was a bit sour.
 My face started to pucker and the glands in my throat froze for a second.
 I am sure that I looked like I had a bad case of “bitter beer face.”
 I chuckled to myself and had to refocus on my breathing.

 I managed to swallow that first bite and then pulled off another piece.
 I looked at it, smelled it, felt its texture, and again bit into it.
 This time the orange was sweet.
 Maybe my meditation was so focused I could not taste sour, or maybe the little orange saw the face I made and had pity on me.
 Whatever the case, not one of the remaining pieces tasted bad.

 As I finished the last piece, I closed my eyes, breathed in, and smiled.
 I held the yellow- and brown-tinged orange peels in my cupped hand and thanked the little treasure for such a wonderful moment in my day.

-I reflected on how we, as prisoners, may start out our lives as if we were fruit that was not fit for society.
+I reflected on how we, as imprisoned people, may start out our lives as if we were fruit that was not fit for society.
 We may see ourselves as being a little discolored, and sometimes we were not agreeable to the tastes of others.
 However, we are still a part of humanity’s tree and if we seek to, we can change our sour taste into sweet nectar for others before our time in this life finishes.
 We may have to peel away some yellowed, mottled skin, and we may not look too good even then.
 But through patience and understanding, along with kindness toward ourselves and others, we can become treasures worthy of peace and harmony in everyday life.